 |Kutuzov's conference at Fili when he decided to abandon Moscow...

 I have continued to build up my Russian Army and it now contains 6 infantry brigades and 6 cavalry brigades.
 The last troops I added were a unit of Lithuanian Uhlans by Front Rank.
 I have added a separate page with details of my Russian Army.

 |Don Cossack battery - Steve Barber models

 Since I had a Russian Army I had to build a French Army for them to oppose and that project steadily grew in scale and now they outnumber the Russians.
 I have added a page on them now.
-More to follow on later projects on the British, Prussian and Austrian armies........
+More to follow at some date on my projects on the British, Prussian and Austrian armies........

 |Colonel of my Old Guard Grenadiers